fabriceci/Godot-Physics-Tests/README.md

 `create_generic_expiration_monitor` takes as parameter:

-1. a node: this node will be send as `p_target` to the test callback
+1. a node that will be the parent of the monitor and will be sent as `p_target` to the test callback
 2. a test callback (`Callable`)
 3. an optional physics callback (`Callable`) that will be called on each physics steps
 4. the duration of the test